 Slowly, what color was left in the room drained from her vision and soon her soul.
 Clenching the thick paper in her hands, she felt her body cringe and wrack with grief.
 The flames seemed to whimper out of existence, forcing the room into a darkness and deep, depressing cold.

 EVERYTHING was in place; the pair of stockings and house shoes, the decorated holly and carved angel, the past Christmas cards and the coat that would be a gift.
 Most importantly, the lonely chair that longed to creak in response.
-Everything was ready for the holidays - everything was in its place… but him.
+Everything was ready for the holidays - everything was in its place

 Repressed tears poured from the widow's face as she plunged her eyes into her papered hands and wept.
 The darkness around her was pierced only by the ghostly light cast by the frozen pane.
 It darted through the room as if lighting her form, reemphasizing the sadness she exuded.